 Crunchy on the outside, but light and airy in the center.
 Clam Cakes are truly a Rhode Island summer classic!
 For your first time eating a clam cake think of it more as a soft-fried bread ball with a hint of clam flavor.

 2. Clam Strips

 While clam strips might share the Rhode Island seafood component with clam cakes, they couldn’t be more different.
 Long strips of salty and chewy clam are battered, deep-fried, and crisped to perfection.
 You can order them as a meal with fries, coleslaw, and tartar sauce shown below, or even get this Rhode island food on a bun!

 3. Pizza Strips

 The name might immediately make you think you’re about a massive pizza party, and that can totally be arranged!
 Large squares of thick focaccia-style bread are baked with a red sauce.

 Yes, there’s no cheese on this pizza.
 Nevertheless. we found that the mouthwatering sauce more than made up for that.

 4. Del’s Lemonade

-There’s nothing more refreshing on a hot summer day than an ice-cold lemonade, and Del’s is king!
+There’s nothing more refreshing on a hot summer day than an ice-cold lemonade.
+You should know that Del’s is king around the Rhode Island food scene.
 Del’s lemonade first opened in 1948 and has since expanded across New England.